smithy-lang/smithy/docs/source-2.0/tutorials/full-stack-tutorial.rst

 After fixing this and running the build, the TypeScript code-generator plugin will have created a new artifact under ``build/smithy/source/typescript-ssdk-codegen``.
-This artifact contains the generated server SDK, and we are now able to use it in our back-end.
+This artifact contains the generated server SDK (SSDK), which we will use in our back-end.

 ..
 TODO: Not sure if we should, but a brief look at the generated code might be good?

 Implementing the Server
 =======================
-For this tutorial, we've included a ``Makefile``, which simplifies the process of building and running the application.
+For this tutorial, we have included a ``Makefile``, which simplifies the process of building and running the application.
 To use it, make sure to run ``make`` from the root of the application directory (where the ``Makefile`` lives).
 Let's try it now: